scummvm/scummvm/doc/docportal/advanced_topics/command_line.rst

         The following examples assume the path to the ScummVM app is ``Applications/ScummVM.app``.

-        If you are unsure of the path to the app, drag and drop the ScummVM app icon into the Terminal window, which prints the path to the ScummVM app.
+        If you are unsure of the path to the app, drag the ScummVM app icon into the Terminal window.
+This prints the path to the ScummVM app.

         To run ScummVM from the command line, add ``/Contents/MacOS/scummvm`` to that path.